adventuremomblog

 Tom’s Mom’s Cookies

 This was an impulse stop that was totally worth it!
-Your hardest decision will be narrowing down all of the incredible options of cookies to choose from.
+Your hardest decision will be narrowing down all the incredible types of cookies to choose from.

-We tried several for research purposes and you honestly can’t go wrong with whatever you decide.
-I would recommend getting an assortment and share it for the best of both worlds.
+We tried several for research purposes, and you can’t go wrong with whatever you decide.
+I recommend getting an assortment and sharing it for the best of both worlds.

 Johan's Pastry Shop